keesey/phylopic/README.md

 ### Database scripts

-The script for creating the project's Postgres database is in [sql/create.sql](./sql/create.sql).
+The scripts for creating the project's Postgres databases are in [sql](./sql).

 ## Getting started